 Continued work is needed to achieve our 2020 national goals and end AIDS worldwide by 2030.

 Lifting the entry ban for tourists and immigrants with HIV, releasing the National HIV/AIDS Strategy, approving PrEP, and more.

 Plus, watch statements from federal leaders on the epidemic’s anniversary.

 Surely a nod to the HIV and hep C outbreaks in Indiana, Obama said he hopes the nation will battle prescription drug abuse and heroin abuse.

 Why didn’t the U.S. have a National HIV/AIDS Strategy until 2010?
 Matt Baume spells it out.

 A proclamation by the President of the United States of America on World AIDS Day 2015.

 In the words of President Obama, the National HIV/AIDS Strategy “focuses on making sure that every American, no matter who you are..."

-As history’s largest international response to a disease hits a major milestone, there is cause both for celebration of great successes and fo...
+As history’s largest international response to a disease hits a major milestone, there’s cause for celebration & reflect on challenges ahead

 The president delivered a speech the day after World AIDS Day announcing several achievements and new goals.